davidoram/beaker/docs/architecture.md

   - NATS
 - All requests, responses and events use [JSON](https://www.json.org/json-en.html).
   - Use [JSON Schema](https://json-schema.org/) to validate requests & responses
-- Define our API using the [OpenAPI](https://www.openapis.org/) standard.
 - Implement tests to verify that our code is working correctly.
 - Capture Telemetry using [Open Telemetry](https://opentelemetry.io) standards